clementlefevre/clementlefevre.github.io/_posts/2017-05-13-trollscopy.md

 Here my take is that, given the proximity in terms of vocabulary, **Njegos** and **Maljoffre** are just one person.

-Next step would be to build a binary classifier to filter those commentators, whose ["whataboutism"](https://en.wikipedia.org/wiki/Whataboutism) does pollute the debate.
+Next step would be to build a binary classifier to filter those commentators, which combined with a chrome extension would simply color the comments according to their kremlino-sensitivity.

 ### Sources